wootencl/timeSheetApplication/README.md

 + On resize opened 'user' panes in the Admin Panel should resize as well.

 ####Demo:
-This is a demo I launched a couple weeks ago.
-'Bare metal' on my AWS EC2 instance.
+This is a demo I launched a couple weeks ago (3/21.16).
+Basic deployment on my AWS EC2 instance.
 I've got a git repository connected to the server located in my 'dist' folder that I typically push from everytime I push to Github.

 Demo Link: [tsaDemo](http://tsaDemo.clwproductions.com)